-• The awarding of contracts for the supply of services e.g. building, maintenance and cleaning to small black-owned businesses;
+The awarding of contracts for the supply of services e.g. building, maintenance and cleaning to small black-owned businesses;

-- · Several subsidiaries contracting with small black-owned businesses to supply canteen services and providing the canteen premises, electricity and water usage at no cost to the service provider; - R1 million interest-free loan to a SMME operating in the chemical industry.
-This company developed a product for Transpaco, which the group purchases.
-A further R2 million to a strategy services company; - The appointment of a black-owned company to provide Transpaco with the installation of sprinkler systems at all Transpaco owned premises where required; and - · The appointment of black-owned companies to provide Transpaco with transport services.
+- Several subsidiaries contracting with small black-owned businesses to supply canteen services and providing the canteen premises, electricity and water usage at no cost to the service provider; - R1,5 million interest-free loan to a SMME operating in the workwear rental and laundry industry.
+This company developed a product for Transpaco, which the group purchases; - A further R3 million to a strategy services company; - The appointment of a black-owned company to provide Transpaco with the installation of sprinkler systems at all Transpaco owned premises where required: and - The appointment of black-owned companies to provide Transpaco with transport services.